naroddaldal/naroddaldal.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit:  # leave blank to include all the blog posts

 ---

 Hi there, I'm Narod!

+I’m currently finalizing my PhD in Bioinformatics at University College Dublin, funded through a [Marie Skłodowska-Curie COFUND Doctoral Fellowship](https://doi.org/10.3030/945385) and the [Research Ireland Centre for Research Training in Genomics Data Science](https://genomicsdatascience.ie/).

+My research focuses on developing computational pipelines and machine learning models to analyze large-scale transcriptomics and functional genomics data, with the aim of identifying and prioritizing therapeutic targets in cancer.
+I am particularly interested in how genetic alterations create cellular vulnerabilities, and how computational methods can help uncover the mechanisms behind them.
+As part of my doctoral work, I built a publicly available web platform to support experimental scientists in designing libraries for combinatorial CRISPR screens; the related manuscript is currently under review at *Genome Medicine*.

+My experience spans academic and industry settings, combining wet-lab research, bioinformatics, machine learning, and scientific communication.
+I enjoy working across disciplines and collaborating with both computational and experimental scientists to translate complex biological data into insights that can guide target and biomarker identification.